PotatoMania/uconsole-cm3/README.md

 BT & WiFi coexistence may need further tweaking.
 When there's traffic over 2.4G WiFi, BT audio will stutter.
 Read [this post](https://community.infineon.com/t5/AIROC-Wi-Fi-and-Wi-Fi-Bluetooth/Bluetooth-audio-streaming-WiFi-inteference/td-p/379269) for available parameters.
 I failed to make BT audio stable with 2.4G WiFi.
 One workaround is soft-blocking WiFi using rfkill, or use 5G WiFi only.
 Contributions welcomed.

-__THIS IS NOT TESTED__: If you want to experiment with higher speed, you might want to change the jumpers(ZERO Ohm resistors) on the main board.
-Then you need to modify the device tree overlay to adjust the corresponding voltage.

 ### 4G/LTE modem

 On uConsole with CM3, the official LTE modem will __ALWAYS__ be powered up on boot because the initial pulls of the pins.

 ### PMU/Power control

 ~~When plugged in, the system might not able to fully shutdown itself.~~ This is no longer a problem.
 This originates from I2C0's issue on RPi3 series.
-Some how the communication will fail if hardware I2C0 is used.
+Somehow the communication will fail if hardware I2C0 is used.

 The power button is the system power button, that means you can shutdown your uConsole just by clicking the power button.